Learning Planet

 What is it about?

-The Learning Planet Youth Design Challenge invites youth aged 15-26 to pitch their innovative educational projects for real-world impact.
+The Learning Planet Youth Design Challenge (LPYDC) invites youth aged 15–26 to present innovative education projects that create real-world impact.

-Project submissions should relate to one of the following themes:
+Projects should align with one of the following themes:

 Benefits of Participation